LoOnyBiker/CardExample-Unity/README.md

 # Disclaimer

-This repo is Fork from rygo6 and it's been amended due to show some tips and tricks with cards.
+This repo is Forked from @rygo6 and it's been amended due to show you some tips and tricks with cards using patterns.
+For everyone who's interested in magic.

 -------